aubsec/pytime/README.md

 ## License

-<p>pytime.py Used for timeline creation in digital investigations.</p>
+pytime.py Used for timeline creation in digital investigations.

-<p>Copyright (C) 2016 Matthew Aubert<p>
+Copyright (C) 2016 Matthew Aubert

-<p>This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.</p>
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-<p>This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.</p>
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-<p>You should have received a copy of the GNU General Public License
-along with this program.
-If not, see http://www.gnu.org/licenses/.</p>
+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.